janva/css-ex/flex/Readme.md

 ## Basic concepts
 Flexbox is in some sense single dimensioned layout tool.
-It allows for content wrapping but whilst doing so each line will be laid out independently and there is at least no simple way of aligning content in one row followed by another row.
+It allows for content wrapping but whilst doing so each line will be laid out independently and there is at least no simple way to aligning content in one row followed by another row.
-Working in single dimension does not prevent flexbox from being  agnostic about directions of how items are layed out.
+Working in single dimension does not prevent flexbox from being  agnostic about directions in which items are layed out.
 You can layout items horizontally or vertically to your liking.
 If you want to create more complex layouts with flexbox you can nest a flexbox within another.
 Flexbox works from content out.
-Items are layed out in rows or columns after which an algorithm will determine sizes, spacing and distributing space used by each item.
+Items are layed out in rows or columns after which an algorithm will determine sizes, spacing and distribute space used by each item.
 Explicit sizes of items are not necessarily needed.
 What I see people recommend is to use it for simple or small scaled layout in single direction when working with flexbox and use grid instead when things becomes more complex and large scale.
 This makes sense to me after reading the above.

  Flex layout module introduced 12 properties (including shorthands) which is a fair bit of things to keep track of.
 Following is a short introduction to some of the properties.